 Spend your afternoon exploring some of the more than 12,000-acre Meeman-Shelby Forest State Park that's full of hiking trails, fishing spots, and more than 200 species of birds including the American bald eagle.
 Play disc golf on one of the largest courses in the Southeast.
 The wooded course challenges players along the two 18-hole courses.
 Stay to see the sun dip under Poplar Tree Lake, the 100-acre lake, for some beautiful views.

 B.B.
 King's Blues Club - Memphis

-End the day exploring Beale Street, listening to the soul, rock n' roll and blues flow from the music venues that line both sides of the street.
+Wrap up your trip with a night on Beale Street, listening to the soul, rock n' roll and blues flow from the music venues that line both sides of the street.
 Pop into B.B.
 King's Blues Club to see and experience the famous venue.
 Grab a drink and kick up your feet before leaving Memphis full of memories and music, made in Tennessee.

 You don't have to travel around the nation to hear the Soundtrack of America.
 Just come to Tennessee where it was born and bred.